ftsrg/trainbenchmark/trainbenchmark-tool-mysql/README.md

 ## Ubuntu 16.04

 On Ubuntu 16.04, you can install MySQL without adding third-party repostories.
-However, even if you leave the `root` user's password empty during the install, you will *not* be able to login with the `root` user.
+However, in some installations the login does not work: even if you leave the `root` user's password empty during the install, you will *not* be able to login with the `root` user.
 To fix this, follow [this guide](http://askubuntu.com/a/784347/415610).